IBM Cloud Docs

 3. Specify the VDC name and select the resource group.

-6. Optionally toggle fast provisioning of VMs on.
+5. Optionally enable fast provisioning of VMs.

-7. Review your options for a network edge:
+6. For VDCs that are not highly available, review your options for a network edge:

-• To order a network edge, ensure that the toggle for Create with network edge is on and specify the edge type.
-Edge storage costs might occur.
+• To order a network edge, ensure that the toggle for Create with network edge is on and complete the following steps.

 8. Select resource allocations according to your pricing plan.